-Some of us judge not only what is good or bad for ourselves but for other adults.
+Some of us judge good and bad others as well as ourselves.
 We have sociological, economic and political opinions.
-We may also have opinions about right or wrong drawn from Scripture.
-The neuroscientist and ethicist, Sam Harris, also makes moral judgments.
-He doesn't think that he and everyone else should surrender what he thinks is right and wrong to a relativity in which all values are equivalent.
+The neuroscientist and ethicist Sam Harris is one of us.
+He doesn't think we should surrender what we think is right and wrong to a relativity that holds all values to be equivalent.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.